-- 1. Large particles rest on the bottom, typically anything larger than sand, is called bedload, and may only be moved during rapid flows under flood conditions.
-They can be moved by saltation (bouncing) and by traction (being pushed along by the force of the flow). - Smaller particles may rest on the bottom some of the time, where they can be moved by saltation and traction, but they can also be held in suspension in the flowing water, especially at higher velocities.
-They are referred to as suspended load. - Stream water also has a dissolved load, representing roughly 15 percent of the mass of material transported, and includes ions such as calcium dissolved load and chloride in solution.
+Large particles rest on the bottom, typically anything larger than sand, is called bedload, and may only be moved during rapid flows under flood conditions.
+They can be moved by saltation (bouncing) and by traction (being pushed along by the force of the flow).

+Smaller particles may rest on the bottom some of the time, where they can be moved by saltation and traction, but they can also be held in suspension in the flowing water, especially at higher velocities.
+They are referred to as suspended load.

+Stream water also has a dissolved load, representing roughly 15 percent of the mass of material transported, and includes ions such as calcium dissolved load and chloride in solution.
 The solubility of these ions is not affected by flow velocity (Earle, 2019).

-Particles in Suspension and Ions in Solution by Steven Earle is licensed under the Creative Commons Attribution 4.0 International license.
+Figure 6.3.2.
+Particles in Suspension and Ions in Solution.
+Steven Earle CC-BY.
 Stream Deposition